Tutorial¶

 container and provides an HTTP API for making inferences on input data.
 This

-highly generic interface allows Dyff to perform audits directly on
+generic interface allows Dyff to perform audits directly on

 InferenceServices.